dylan-lang/opendylan/documentation/getting-started-cli/source/dylan-environment.rst

 +--------------------+----------------------------+

 The following example demonstrates the console environment's interactive functionality.
-In the example, the user starts dylan-environment in interactive mode, opens the playground project, performs some arithmetic, defines a method, and then traces it::
+In the example, the user starts ``dylan-environment`` in interactive mode, opens the playground project, performs some arithmetic, defines a method, and then traces it::

     $ dylan-environment
-    Welcome to Open Dylan, Version 2020.1pre.
+    Welcome to Open Dylan, Version 2020.1.

-    For documentation on Open Dylan, see http://opendylan.org/documentation/.
-    See http://opendylan.org/documentation/getting-started-cli/ for an introduction to the command line tools.

-    Type "help" for more information.
     > play
     Opened project gui-dylan-playground
     Starting: gui-dylan-playground